How to Add Poetry to your Library in 10 minutes or less

 Whisper Phone poetry center

 Put whisper phones and poetry books on a table, with my free Whisper Read to Self Center sign.
 Watch students smile as they whisper poems to themselves.
+If you don’t have enough poetry books, use the Epic app (free during the school day).
+They’ve got plenty of poetry books there, including read-alongs where students can see the words and hear the narration at the same time.

 Poetry Bulletin Boards